Preventing Water Pollution

 As required by federal and state regulations, the landfill gas collection system is monitored daily to ensure that the system is operating effectively.
 In addition, both closed and active disposal areas are monitored routinely for surface emissions, which provide another method to check the effectiveness of the system.

-In order to ensure that landfill gas is not migrating from the Facility to neighboring properties, twenty nine (29) gas monitoring probes are installed along the perimeter of the site.
+In order to ensure that landfill gas is not migrating from the Facility to neighboring properties, twenty nine (29) gas monitoring probes were installed along the perimeter of the site.
 These probes are sampled routinely to detect any migration of the landfill gas.

 Landfill Gas to Energy